Alejandroq12/employee-management/README.md

 # 📖Employee Management <a name="about-project"></a>

-"Employee Management" is an employee management CLI.
+"Employee Management" is an employee management CLI that allows you to add, list and search by id.

 ## 🛠 Built With <a name="built-with"></a>
 HTML,